JetBrains/Qodana/topics/python.md

 ### Qodana Cloud

+<link-summary>Before running %product%, you should generate a project token using %cloud%.</link-summary>

 <include from="lib_qd.topic" element-id="before-start-qodana-cloud" use-filter="empty,python"/>

 ### Prepare your software

+<link-summary>Before running %product%, you should prepare the software environment.</link-summary>

 <include from="lib_qd.topic" element-id="before-start-prepare-software" use-filter="empty,python"/>

 ## Run Qodana

+<link-summary>Learn how to run %product% on your Python projects.</link-summary>

 <include from="lib_qd.topic" element-id="run-qodana" use-filter="empty,python,non-ruby,native"/>

 ## Explore analysis reports

+<link-summary>After analyzing your project, you can explore analysis reports.</link-summary>

 <include from="lib_qd.topic" element-id="explore-analysis-results" use-filter="empty,python"/>

 ## Extend Qodana configuration

+<link-summary>Using various features and approaches provided by %product%, you can extend its basic configuration.</link-summary>

 ### Adjusting the scope of analysis

+<link-summary>Learn how to adjust the scope of analysis for your project.</link-summary>

 <include from="lib_qd.topic" element-id="adjust-scope-of-analysis"/>

 ### Enabling the baseline feature

+<link-summary>Learn how to enable the baseline feature for your Python projects.</link-summary>

 <include from="lib_qd.topic" element-id="enabling-baseline" use-filter="empty,python"></include>

 ### Enabling the quality gate

+<link-summary>Learn how to enable quality gates for your Python projects.</link-summary>

 <tabs group="linter-tabs">
     <tab group-key="linter-tabs-dotnet" title="%qd%">